 How Do You Take Care of a Ginger Plant?

-- Temperature: Keep above 10°C; move pots indoors in winter.
+- Temperature: Keep above 10°C; move pots indoors (or into a heated greenhouse) during very cold weather.

 - Companion Planting: What not to plant next to ginger?
-Avoid water-sensitive plants like rosemary; opt for cilantro or turmeric.
+Avoid water-sensitive plants like rosemary; opt for cilantro (coriander) or turmeric (a close cousin of ginger!).

 Harvesting Ginger